wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/05-block-attributes.md

 One of the benefits of building blocks is the ability to allow users to control the block's appearance and behavior via block attributes.

-Let's learn how to add attributes to a block, and now to add controls to your block to allow users to change those attributes.
+Let's learn how to add attributes to a block, and how to add controls to your block to allow users to change those attributes.

 ## Adding attributes to a block

 Attributes are the properties of a block that can be controlled by the user.
-For example, for the Copyright Date Block, the starting year should be an attribute that the user can change.
+For example, for the Copyright Date Block, the starting year would be an attribute that the user can change.

 To add attributes to a block, you define them in the block's metadata in the `block.json` file.